mouatezbenariba/Elzero-Frontend-Challenges/font-changer/README.md

 ## The Challenge

-The challenge was to build gaming profile sections.
+The challenge was to build a simple Font Changer.
 The design for the challenge was provided in the form of an image.

 ![Font Changer](images/javascript-font-changer.gif)